-Flom candidly admitted that he’d helped build the powerful Skadden brand proactively and strategically.
+Flom candidly admitted that he’d helped build the powerful Skadden brand proactively, intentionally, and strategically.

 In an old Forbes article, Flom was quoted as calling Virgin Group founder Sir Richard Branson his “personal hero,” because “from him I learned the value of a brand.”
 In the early 1990s, I was an in-house marketer at Winston & Strawn.
 In the early ‘90s, most major law firms still considered marketing to be distasteful and beneath them.
 The widespread perception was that only mediocre firms would be so weak or mercenary as to proactively market their lawyers’ services or hire marketing professionals.

 But Flom saw an enormous opportunity and quietly hired 20 full-time in-house public relations professionals to broadcast the Skadden brand to the media.
 Skadden quickly gained near omnipresence―their deals were regularly written about in every major legal and business publication.
 They seemed to be absolutely everywhere.
 Back then, I didn’t know a single lawyer at Skadden, but I couldn’t shake the deep feeling that they were the nation’s best law firm, with the smartest lawyers, doing the biggest and best deals.